department-of-veterans-affairs/developer-portal/docs/issues.md

 React Router anchor links do not update focus to the anchored section, as would be expected with native browser behavior. `Link` components cancel the default `click` event behavior so that the component can navigate with the [`history`](https://github.com/ReactTraining/history) object.
 This is a longstanding and well-known issue with React Router.

 [`react-router-hash-link`](https://github.com/rafrex/react-router-hash-link) is a well-known workaround, but it doesn't actually handle the focus part of anchor clicks.
 Therefore, you need to manually handle focus for anchor links in the dev portal.
-Within `SideNav.tsx` this is being handled on tier 3 items specifically within the OAuth Authorization pages.
-You will need to set the `tabIndex="-1"` accordingly on the targetted element.
+For `HashLink` elements where ensuring that focus is respected you can use the `onHashAnchorClick` utility method in `src/utils/clickHandlers.ts` as an `onClick` method.

 References: